GabrieleAraujo/comparative-optimizer-deeplearning/README.md

 # Comparative Optimizer Analysis in Deep Learning Tasks

-This repository contains the code, data, and analysis used in the paper **"Análise Comparativa de Otimizadores em Tarefas de Classificação e Regressão Utilizando Redes Neurais Profundas"** by *Gabriele S. Araújo* and *Omar A. Carmona Cortes*.
+This repository contains the code, data, and analysis used in the paper **"Análise Comparativa de Otimizadores em Tarefas de Classificação e Regressão Utilizando Redes Neurais Profundas"**.
 The study evaluates different optimizers' performance in classification and regression deep learning tasks using Multi-Layer Perceptrons (MLPs).

 ## Overview